wadester/asciidoc_notes/README.md

 AsciiDoc provides some excellent tools and capabilities to convert plain text into multiple formats for a multitude of purposes.
-It excels as means of creating code documentation that can live with the code, but create nice HTML, PDF, and MANPAGE docs.
+It excels as means of creating code documentation in ASCII that can live with the code, but also be converted into clean HTML, PDF, EPUB, and MANPAGE documents.

 My goals for a documentation solution: